weaviate/weaviate-io/developers/weaviate/model-providers/aws/embeddings.md

 </details>

-### API key
+### API credentials

-You must provide a valid OpenAI API key to Weaviate for this integration.
-Go to [OpenAI](https://openai.com/) to sign up and obtain an API key.
+You must provide [access key based AWS credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) to Weaviate for these integrations.
+Go to [AWS](https://aws.amazon.com/) to sign up and obtain an AWS access key ID and a corresponding AWS secret access key.

-Provide the API key to Weaviate using one of the following methods:
+Provide the API credentials to Weaviate using one of the following methods:

-- Set the `OPENAI_API_KEY` environment variable that is available to Weaviate.
+- Set the `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` environment variables that are available to Weaviate.
-- Provide the API key at runtime, as shown in the examples below.
+- Provide the API credentials at runtime, as shown in the examples below.

 <Tabs groupId="languages">

  <TabItem value="py" label="Python (v4)">
     <FilteredTextBlock
       text={PyConnect}
-      startMarker="# START OpenAIInstantiation"
+      startMarker="# START AWSInstantiation"
-      endMarker="# END OpenAIInstantiation"
+      endMarker="# END AWSInstantiation"
       language="py"
     />
   </TabItem>